Watchignite/Zepto_sql_project/README.md

 GROUP BY category
 ORDER BY total_weight;
 ```
+#### Objective:To estimate the overall physical load contributed by each product category, useful for warehousing, transportation planning, and space allocation.
 ## 🧠 Key Insights

 ● Many products have duplicate names, indicating variations or multiple SKUs.